danisvice/Crowd-Fund/README.md

-# Deploying to Goerli TestNet with Foundry 🚀
+# Deployi a Crowd Funding Smart Contract to Goerli TestNet with Foundry 🚀

-Welcome to the guide on deploying your Solidity contract to the Goerli TestNet using Foundry!
-This guide accompanies the YouTube video of the same name.
-If you're new to Foundry, I recommend going through the Foundry Book for a better understanding.

-Make sure to also check out the Foundry Cheat Sheet for quick reference.

 ## Prerequisites